Connect with us

 I think that the most plausible explanation is to credit the influential French scholar René Descartes for the modern use of x.
 In an appendix to his major work “Discourse” in the 17th century, Descartes introduced a version of analytic geometry – in which algebra is used to solve geometric problems.
 For unspecified constants he chose the first few letters of the alphabet, and for variables he chose the last letters in reverse order.

 Although scholars may never know for sure, some theorize that Descartes may have chosen the letter x to appear often since the printer had a large cache of x’s because of its scarcity in the French language.
-Whatever his reasons for choosing x, Descartes greatly influenced the of mathematics, and his mathematical writings were widely circulated.
+Whatever his reasons for choosing x, Descartes greatly influenced the development of mathematics, and his mathematical writings were widely circulated.

 Xtending beyond algebra